-The housing requirement for Stoke Golding for the period 2020 to 2039 is a minimum of 158 dwellings.
-This will be met by the committed development of 65 dwellings on land east of Roseway (20/00779/OUT) and the committed development of 55 dwellings at Wykin Lane (19/01324/OUT); and the allocation of a site at Mulberry Farm, High Street for the development of approximately 25 dwellings in accordance with Policy SG2; and windfall development in accordance with Policy SG3.
+The housing requirement for Stoke Golding for the period 2020 to 2039 is a minimum of 57 dwellings.
+This will be met by the committed development of 65 dwellings on land east of Roseway (20/00779/OUT) and windfall development in accordance with Policy SG3.